Other Names for this Disease

 On this page

-Management of VLCAD deficiency depends on the form of the condition present and the specific signs and symptoms in the affected individual.
-Options may include intravenous glucose as an energy source, treatment of heart rhythm abnormalities, and monitoring for rhabdomyolysis (breakdown of muscle fibers).
-Heart problems may be reversible with early, intensive supportive care and diet modifications.
-Individuals with severe forms of the condition are typically placed on a low-fat formula, with supplemental calories provided through medium-chain triglycerides (MCT).
-Acute rhabdomyolysis may be treated with hydration and alkalization of the urine (decreasing the amount of acid you take in) to protect kidney function and to prevent acute kidney failure.
-Affected individuals are generally advised to avoid fasting, myocardial irritation (such as cardiac catheterization), dehydration, and a high fat diet.
+Management of VLCAD deficiency depends on many factors, including the form of the condition and the specific signs and symptoms present.
+For example, people affected by the severe forms of the condition are typically placed on a low-fat, high-carbohydrate diet with frequent meals.
+Supplemental calories may be provided through medium-chain triglycerides (MCT oil).
+If hospitalization is necessary for acute episodes of hypoglycemia and/or metabolic crisis, intravenous glucose may be administered as an energy source.
+Periods of rhabdomyolysis may be treated with hydration and alkalization of the urine (decreasing the amount of acid you take in) to protect kidney function and to prevent acute kidney failure.
+Affected people are generally advised to avoid fasting, dehydration, and a high-fat diet.

 - Orphanet Emergency Guidelines is an article which is expert-authored and peer-reviewed that is intended to guide health care professionals in emergency situations involving this condition.